ParallelMaths/parallel/pages/8-07-curious-bear-doctor-who.md

 Because 91 is prime, then it is not just a happy number, but also a happy prime.

-I am going to define a quantity called “the sum of all happiness” for a number, which is total of all the numbers on the happiness path added together.
+I am going to define a quantity called “the sum of all happiness” for a number, which is the total of all the numbers on the happiness path added together.

 So, the sum of all happiness for 91 is (91 + 82 + 68 + 100 + 1), which equals 342.